ghosh/microtip/README.md

  --microtip-font-size: 13px;
  --microtip-font-weight: bold;
  --microtip-text-transform: uppercase;
+ --microtip-background-color: #ffffff;
+ --microtip-text-color: #222222;
 }
 ```

 The above code will cause all the tooltips to transition over `0.5s` while applying an easing of type `ease-out` after a delay of `1s`.
-The text will be `bold` and `uppercase` and have a font size of `13px`.
+The text will be black and `bold` and `uppercase` and have a font size of `13px`.
+The background color will be white.

 You could also customize the tooltip for individual instances by using a selector more specific than `:root`.
 Example:-